Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 ```
 ### Export with de-identified data

 Export can be done with de-identified data.
-This is helpful when you may need to systematically change or transform your data during the process of migration (for example, if you need to truncate or round some data to the 18th digit). <br>
+This is helpful when you may need to systematically change or transform your data during the process of migration (for example, if you need to truncate some data to the 18th digit). <br>
 __Note__: The de-identification of data during export is only supported when isparallel is set to true as Azure API for FHIR only supports de-identified export at the system level ($export).

 Please note that if you need to use this option, you will need to follow the steps listed in the [De-identified export](/FHIR-data-migration-tool-docs/README.md#de-identified-export) section above to set up the configuration file and storage account container.
-During the deployment of the migration tool, you will have the option to enable or disable exporting with de-identification by specifying their values as true or false. <br>If you select true, you will need to enter the configuration file name.
+During the deployment of the migration tool, you will have the option to enable or disable exporting with de-identification by specifying their values as true or false.
+Setting this parameter as true is the equivalent of setting the $export query parameter "_anonymizationConfig_" as mentioned [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/de-identified-export).
+If you select true, you will also need to enter the configuration file name.

 Take a look at the screenshot below to learn how to configure the export settings.
 By default, exporting with de-identification is set to false.